 In January 1986, Lois died of complications from a recurrence of her cancer.
 Her curiosity and her warmth were boundless and, throughout her life, those she met understood and responded to both.
 She is dearly missed for her work to promote cross‐cultural understanding, her advocacy for young people and women in USIA and beyond, and her never‐ending willingness to work for what was right.
 Lois’ memory lives on through the Endowment, which was established in 1988 by her widower, Richard T. Arndt.

-In 2020, Lois was featured in the National Museum of American Diplomacy’s #HerDiplomacy campaign, which highlighted women who have blazed trails in cultural diplomacy in the US and abroad.
+Lois is featured in the National Museum of American Diplomacy’s #HerDiplomacy feature, which highlights women who have blazed trails in cultural diplomacy in the US and abroad.
 The Museum’s overview of her life and accomplishments is available here.